 My interests are not just Amateur Radio, but also include WW2/Cold War military history and collecting related memorabilia.
-Currently seeking items connected with submarines, aircraft or espionage, with my latest addition being an Soviet (CCCP) Navy Submarine Clock displayed on the wall of my shack.
+Currently seeking items connected with submarines, aircraft or espionage, with my latest addition being an Soviet (CCCP) Navy Submarine Clock restored and in use as my main amateur radio shack clock.

 My main interest since becoming a Radio Amateur in 1985 remains experimenting with VHF propagation, collecting Maidenhead Grid Squares and trying new data modes.
 My primary radio is a Kenwood TS-2000.
 My favourite VHF propagation modes are Sporadic-E, Meteor Scatter and Aircraft Scatter.

 I was first licenced as a Radio Amateur in 1985 with the Class B VHF only callsign G1MOG then after passing the 12 wpm morse code test in 1987 I gained my Full Class A licence and chose the callsign G0ISW.